ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/cmw-example-tag-1668576935-def.cddl}
 ~~~

+Note that since this specification defines no Tag CMW, the socket is currently empty.

 ## Collection CMW {#cmw-coll}

 Layered Attesters and composite devices ({{Sections 3.2 and 3.3 of -rats-arch}}) generate Evidence that consists of multiple parts.